datajoint/datajoint-docs/src/elements/concepts.md

 - [Overview of upstream Elements](https://www.youtube.com/watch?v=NRqpKNoHEY0) to
   ingest and explore Lab, Animal, and Session metadata.

+???+ Note

-*Note:* Some videos feature outdated versions of the respective GitHub repositories.
-For the most updated information, check the [documentation page](datajoint.com/docs/elements) for the corresponding Element.
+    Some videos feature outdated versions of the respective GitHub repositories.
+For the most updated information, check the
+    [documentation page](datajoint.com/docs/elements) for the corresponding Element.

 ### Deferred schemas